dustinpfister/blog_posts/_posts/threejs-examples-weird-walk-one.md

 ## Weird walk guy threejs example and what to know first

 This is a post in which I am writing about a simple threejs project example of a weird walk guy module.
-This is a javaScript module that will cerate and return an instance of THREE.Group that I can then add to an over all threejs [scene object](/2018/05/03/threejs-scene/).
+This is a java Script module that will create and return an instance of THREE.Group that I can then add to an over all threejs [scene object](/2018/05/03/threejs-scene/).
 I also add a few methods that helper with the process of updating the state of this group of objects.
 This is not the first example of this kind of module that I have made using threejs, and I also do not think it will be the last for at least a little while longer at least.
 I have come to like making models like this, but it there is the more professional way of doing this kind of thing with it comes to making something in blender and then exporting from there.

 ### The source code examples in this post are on Github